burn56/Audible/Readme.md

 ```
 2. Download the Audible-search.csv to: c:\users\%username%\documents\
 ```
 The %username% should be your windows username.
-The ps1 file will look for it in this specific locaiton, so if you're going to change the location it is saved, please change the coresponding line of code.
+The ps1 file will look for it in this specific location, so if you're going to change the location it is saved, please change the coresponding line of code.

 ## Running the Script